Beatrix Potter's Favourite Countryside Preview

 Wray Castle

 A private house built in in the Gothic Revival Style in 1840.
 It was built for Dr James Dawson, a retired Liverpool surgeon, using his wife’s inheritance from a gin fortune.
 Wray Castle is an elaborate building, not technically a medieval fortress.
-The private house was rented out to guests including Beatrix potter parents who took her north for her summer holidays.
+The private house was rented out to guests including Beatrix Potter's parents who took her north for her summer holidays.
 Early holiday visits were to Scotland, but when the house they rented there became unavailable, they rented Wray Castle.
 Beatrix was 16 years old when they stayed here in 1882.
 Her parents entertained many eminent guests here, including Hardwicke Rawnsley.
 His views on the need to preserve the natural beauty of Lakeland had a lasting effect on the young Beatrix.
 She had already fallen in love with the unspoilt beauty surrounding the holiday home, which led her to buy Hill Top in 1905 with the royalties from her first books.

 Esthwaite Water